behrica/R-clj/usecase.md

-A complete example of such a protocol is this:
+An example of such a protocol is this:

 ````clojure
 (ns r-clj.r